burghoff/laser-mean-field/README.md

-Simulate a QCL (or any other laser) using the mean-field theory discussed in Burghoff's "Unraveling the origin of frequency modulated combs using active cavity mean-field theory" (https://doi.org/10.1364/OPTICA.408917, originally posted as a preprint [here](http://arxiv.org/abs/2006.12397)).
+Simulate a QCL (or any other laser) using the mean-field theory discussed in Burghoff's "Unraveling the origin of frequency modulated combs using active cavity mean-field theory" (https://doi.org/10.1364/OPTICA.408917, preprint version [here](http://arxiv.org/abs/2006.12397)).
 This theory reduces the Maxwell-Bloch equations of a laser down to a single equation that can be integrated over the round trip of a cavity, which is then iterated.
 A GUI allows certain parameters to be adjusted on the fly if desired.

 Specifically, it uses a symmetric split-step method to evolve the F function according to equation (5).
 It also produces a theoretical plot for the theoretical form of the soliton (equation (9), currently only valid for a Fabry-Perot cavity with either R1=1 or R2=1).